 Most off the shelf cleaning products contain fragrances and other volatile organic compounds (VOCs) that are toxic to breathe or get on your skin.
 Look for “green” cleaning products, which are safer and less toxic, and now widely available in supermarkets and health food stores.

 There are many recipes for DIY non-toxic cleaners online, but not all of them are effective.
-My most favorite recipe book for highly effective, non-toxic cleaning products is here.
+Here are a few I like to use at home.

 10. Kill Dust Mites